npresco/npresco.github.io/about.md

 I am a computer person and an outdoor person.
-I am a freelancer living and working in Richmond VA.
+I live and work in Richmond VA.

 I look like this: